A/N: Warning for more violence in this chapter.

 “An ogre stung by bees?”
 Gareth finished.
 “Maybe you’re right.”

-“I usually am.
+“I often am.
 Now, be reasonable.
 They’re not going to hurt you; they’ll just clean you up and make sure nothing’s broken,” Roman said, patting Gareth on the back.

 “You won’t—,” Gareth began, biting his tongue when he realized how silly he was about to sound.